redis/redis-py/README.rst

 overrides several other commands to provide backwards compatibility with older versions of redis-py:

-* LREM: Order of 'num' and 'value' arguments reversed such that 'num' can provide a default value of zero.
+* **LREM**: Order of 'num' and 'value' arguments reversed such that 'num' can provide a default value of zero.
-* ZADD: Redis specifies the 'score' argument before 'value'.
+* **ZADD**: Redis specifies the 'score' argument before 'value'.
 These were swapped accidentally when being implemented and not discovered until after people were already using it.
-The Redis class expects *args in the form of:
+The Redis class expects \*args in the form of:
   `name1, score1, name2, score2, ...`
-* SETEX: Order of 'time' and 'value' arguments reversed.
+* **SETEX**: Order of 'time' and 'value' arguments reversed.

 More Detail